Raise A Happy & Healthy Baby

 You may also like: Can Rashes Be Prevented While Using Disposable Diapers for Your Baby?

-There are several different diaper rash types, each with its own set of symptoms.
+There are several different types of baby rashes, each with its own set of symptoms.
 The most common types include the following:

-Contact dermatitis is among the most common types of diaper rash, which is caused by the skin's contact with irritants like urine, faeces, or soap.
+Contact dermatitis is caused by the skin's contact with irritants like urine, faeces, or soap.
 This type of rash is usually red and inflamed and may be accompanied by itching or burning.
 Parents can use a barrier cream such as petroleum jelly to prevent such rashes.

-Bacterial dermatitis is a diaper rash type that occurs in the skin folds where streptococcus bacteria is easily trapped.
+Bacterial dermatitis occurs in the skin folds where streptococcus bacteria is easily trapped.
 It can be red and scaly and have small yellow or white bumps.
 Bacterial diaper rash is more common in babies who have sensitive skin.
 Common diaper rash treatments include antibacterial creams and a mild steroid cream for pain and inflammation.

-Allergic contact dermatitis is another type of diaper rash that can be caused by an allergic reaction to a new laundry detergent, wipes, or cream.
+Allergic contact dermatitis can be caused by an allergic reaction to a new laundry detergent, wipes, or cream.
 Large, red, blister-like bumps often characterize this type of rash.
 Mild steroidal cream is often prescribed to reduce pain and inflammation.

 You may also like: Diaper Rash Treatment Tips for Your Baby

-Besides different diaper rash types, there are other types of rashes that may occur around your baby's diaper area.
-These include:
+Here are some other skin rash types that may occur around your baby's diaper area:

 This rash consists of small bumps and is commonly referred to as "prickly heat."
 It typically occurs when the skin becomes overheated and is unable to breathe, which can happen anywhere on the body.
 In the diaper region, it is often seen in the folds of the skin.
 Sweat accumulates, clogs the pores, and causes itching, redness, and bumps.